Capital punishment in Washington (state)

-Capital punishment in the state of Washington was abolished on October 11, 2018 when the state Supreme Court ruled it was unconstitutional as applied.
-On September 10, 2010, Cal Coburn Brown became the last person to be executed in Washington State before it was abolished in 2018.
+The U.S. state of Washington enforced capital punishment until the state's capital punishment statute was declared null and void and abolished in practice by a state Supreme Court ruling on October 11, 2018.
+The court ruled that it was unconstitutional as applied due to racial bias; however, it did not render the wider institution of capital punishment unconstitutional and rather required the statute to be amended to eliminate racial biases.
+From 1904 to 2010, 78 people were executed by the state; the last was Cal Coburn Brown on September 10, 2010.
+In April 2023, Governor Jay Inslee signed SB5087 which formally abolished capital punishment in Washington State and removed provisions for capital punishment from state law.

 Legal process

 When the prosecution sought the death penalty, the sentence was decided by the jury and had to be unanimous.

-In case of a hung jury during the penalty phase of the trial, a life sentence would be issued, even if a single juror opposed death (there is no retrial).
+In case of a hung jury during the penalty phase of the trial, a life sentence would be issued, even if a single juror opposed death (there was no retrial).

 The governor had the power of clemency with respect to death sentences.

 Capital crimes

 The following were considered circumstances for aggravated first degree murder: